What Are 5 Wine Regions That Outperformed the Liv-ex 100 Index?

 Why It Belongs: Long Aging + Rising Global Demand

-Barolo isn’t a sleeper anymore.
-It’s a serious play for long-term collectors who want to combine structure, story, and age-worthiness in one region.
+Bottom Line: Barolo isn't a sleeper anymore.
+It's a serious play for long-term collectors who want to combine structure, story, and age-worthiness in one region.
+Browse our Piedmont collection for current availability.

 Where to Look for Performance-Driven Collecting